 If the beneficiary fails to claim the assets within the 60-day window, the funds will remain in the trust but will not be in the beneficiary’s control.
 The heir may not regain access for a specific period of time, usually between 5 to 10 years.

 The Benefits of a Minor’s Trust

-The purpose of minor’s trusts is to make a gift to a minor while avoiding any federal gift taxes, also known as a “gift tax exemption.”
+The purpose of a minor’s trust is to make a gift to a minor while avoiding any federal gift taxes, also known as a “gift tax exemption.”
+Though the state does not have a gift tax, the federal gift exemption is $15,000 per year for the gift of each recipient.
+Anything over $15,000 must be reported to the IRS.
 Although the youth does not have immediate access to the trust, the gift tax exemption still applies to this case.

 For the trust to qualify for tax exemption, it needs to meet the following requirements: